HemantPundpal/ADO.NET-CSharp----Projects/README.md

 - Additionally for For WebForms, please select the appropriate "WebForm1.aspx.cs" before running the program.

-Following Database tables are used through out the example prokects in Introduction to ADO.NET
+Following Database tables are used through out the example projects in Introduction to ADO.NET

 CREATE TABLE [Students]